Faizanms812/Packet-Tracer-Project/README.md

 ---------------------------------
 At this stage, I have implemented this design of the network.
 I have multiple buildings and departments and implemented redundancy, 3-tier architecture and a dedicated server network that will provide essential services such as NTP, DHCP, and DNS to the entire CAN network.
 I added redundancy to the network to ensure each department can access the required services and minimize downtime, which could impact the business greatly.
 I have multiple devices running critical services such as DHCP, NTP and DNS to make sure these services do not fail as they are critical to network operation.

+**Questions and Answers**

+**Why add redundancy** - Redundancy is critical in any enterprise networks.
+This is because if one service fails such as the default gateway to other subnets, this could disrupt services and resources being accessed by your network.
+Another example can be if a critical router or switch fails its important to implement a plan for a backup device.
+This allows you to minimize downtime and keep operation running as normal.

+**Why have multiple devices running services such as NTP, DHCP, and DNS?** - As I mentioned earlier it all comes down to redundancy.
+Critical services such as DHCP is a must in many networks, so in my network I have added DHCP on the multilayer switch and also included a helper address acting as a backup.

 ![image](https://github.com/user-attachments/assets/4f48c90c-2ae3-4efc-b7e1-95ffa173a4ab)

 Service and Remote Access